mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 Let's begin and look at the run-script now.
 First we import some modules.

 .. literalinclude:: wingbox_mpt_opt_example.py
-   :start-after: #docs section 0 begin
+   :start-after: checkpoint 0
-   :end-before: #docs section 0 end
+   :end-before: checkpoint 1

 Next, we provide some airfoil coordinates.
 These coordinates are used to define the shape of the wingbox cross-section.